WaifuBeforeLaifu/Datapacks/Mini UHC/README.md

 - Craft a golden apple with only 1 ingot instead of 8
 - Anvils will instakill players if dropped on them

+## Hard coded rules
+- Do not try to enter the hub while the game is running.
+You will die
+- No entering the nether

 ## Other Info
 - The center will always be at 0,0
 - The world border spawns at 5400 blocks out and moves at a rate of 1 block per second